Pregnancy and labor can often be an anxious time for expecting families, but especially during a pandemic with lots of unknowns.

 According to Appalachian Regional Healthcare System Marketing Director Vicki Stevens, if patients are directed by their obstetrician to go to Watauga Medical Center, patients or their spouse/family members are asked to call ahead to let the emergency department know they are on their way.
 When the patient arrives at the hospital, Stevens said staff will meet the patient and escort them to the Birthing Center.
 For more information on the Birthing Center, visit apprhs.org/?s=birth+center.

-Currently, Watauga Medical Center allows only one person to enter with the patient in labor.
+As of June, Watauga Medical Center allowed only one person to enter with the patient in labor.
 During their stay, the same person will be allowed to remain with the patient, but no other family are allowed to visit at this time, according to Stevens.
 Patients and their visitors are required to wear a mask and must remain in their rooms at all times; Stevens said women do not have to wear a mask while in labor.
 The hospital’s nutrition services team calls the patient room to take meal orders and delivers the meals to the patient’s room.

 Byrd said she isn’t worried about giving birth, but is disappointed that her 1-year-old and 3-year-old won’t be able to meet their new baby sister at the hospital once she’s born.

 “Having my daughter come to the hospital was such a great bonding experience for our family when my son was born,” Byrd said.
 “Our daughter remembers coming to the hospital to visit mommy and meet her new baby brother.
 I’ll hate for all of us to miss out on that experience with this baby.”